carbon-language/carbon-lang/mlir/docs/Rationale/UsageOfConst.md

 ### The `OpPointer` and `ConstOpPointer` Classes

-The "typed operation" classes for registered operations (e.g. like `DimOp` for the "std.dim" operation in standard ops) contain a pointer to an operation and provide typed APIs for processing it.
+The "typed operation" classes for registered operations (e.g. like `DimOp` for the "memref.dim" operation in memref ops) contain a pointer to an operation and provide typed APIs for processing it.

 However, this is a problem for our current `const` design - `const DimOp` means